 In 1927, as the intercity bus industry was developing, Russell's Guides began publishing the monthly "Russell's Official National Motor Coach Guide", primarily for bus travel and ticket agents, and containing all intercity bus schedules throughout the United States and Canada.
 This was the bus equivalent of the "Official Guide of the Railways".
-Various issues of the Russell's Guide were used for information on historic bus routes.
+Various issues of the Russell's Guide were used for information on historic bus companies, since the 1940's.

 The overview maps are followed by links covering the histories of the bus companies.
 Generally for the Trailways and independent bus companies, scanned maps from various issues of the Russell's Guide are included.
 The Russell's Guide did not include such maps from most of the Greyhound companies.
 But route histories for most Greyhound companies were well documented in articles in various issues of the magazine "Motor Coach Age", published by the Motor Bus Society.
 And this information provides the basis for historic route descriptions for the Greyhound companies.